SnapGames/game101/docs/chapter-06-add_physic.md

 ```

 - The `game` is a reference to the parent class.
-- `world` is an instance of the followng `World` object, defining some context and constrains to the world where `Entity`'s instances are going to moves.
+- `world` is an instance of the following `World` object, defining some context and constrains to the world where `Entity`'s instances are going to moves.

 ### The World